'Happiest country in the world', Finland is ready for possible war with Russia; see preparations | Ukraine and Russia

 1/3 of the population is reservist

-At least a third of the Finnish population – which has 5.5 million inhabitants – is registered as a reservist in the country’s Armed Forces.
+At least a third of the adult Finnish population is registered as a reservist in the country’s Armed Forces.

 This makes the country one of the largest troops, in proportion to its size, on the entire European continent.